 From the parking area south of the Bridge over the Shepaug River, you can choose one of three different tiers of trails.
 (At times you can see people walking on all three levels at the same time.)
 There is an unblazed trail that parallels the southern shore of the river (and crosses over the river to the white trail).
 There is a second tier trail (yellow-blazed) that also parallels the river at first but then heads eventually to the pinnacle and later north to the look-out point.
 And there is a third tier that eventually goes to the blue-blazed Pinnacle Trail that from the pinnacle heads southeast and then northeast to the East Entrance on Sabbaday Lane.

 The Van Sinderen Trail from the south eventually hooks up with the red trail that becomes a three and one half mile loop trail (if you wish to take the circular part of the trail).
 It is all a little confusing so, study the trail map at the kiosks.
 You may want to draw it out on paper and carry along a compass (which you should always have with you anyway when you are hiking).
 There is an old quartz mine on the Van Sinderen Trail.
 The mine was active from the mid 1800s until 1915.
 The quartz was transported by wagon to the Hudson River, at first by wagon, and later by rail.
 (There is still indications of the old railroad spur and a cut for hand carts.)

-Overall, Steep Rock Reservation is the 12th most popular walking & backpacking of all 16 hiking in Connecticut.
+Overall, Steep Rock Reservation is the 12th most popular hiking trail of all 16 hikes in Connecticut.